-Here’s a true confession: my faith is pretty pragmatic: I believe in God, the spirit. the stories in the Old and New Testament, Jesus’s resurrection.
-My faith is a huge social and spiritual support for me.
-At the same time, I’m also a social scientist, an academic, a researcher; I like things I can study and observe, things that match my understanding of how the physical world including our brains and bodies function.
+Confession: my faith is pretty pragmatic.
+I’m a social scientist, a researcher; I like things I can study and observe, our brains and bodies.
 That doesn’t always leave much room for the unexplainable.

-As a counselor, the more I learned, studied, and worked in the field, the more I came to see, with a sickening feeling, these options didn’t lead to health and wellness.
-Of the few people who give favorable testimony of how one of these “worked” for them, many will change their story as they grow older, and/or exhibit serious mental, physical, psychological, relational, and spiritual impairment as a result of the pressure they’ve had placed on them, or placed on themselves - believing this is what God would want.
+The more I researched and worked in the field, the more I came to see these theories didn’t lead to health and wellness.
+Very few people report being helped by reparative therapy, and many change their story over time, and/or exhibit serious mental, physical, psychological, relational, and spiritual impairment as a result of their nonaffirming experiences.

-Of those who choose one of these and do seem to be thriving, they may be bisexual and genuinely fell in love with someone of the opposite gender, or they may be blessed with a sincere spiritual call to celibacy - a gift to be sure - but one that scripture explains not everyone is given (1 Cor 7; Matt 19).
+Of those who go through reparative therapy and seem to be thriving, they may be bisexual and genuinely fall in love with someone of the opposite gender, or they may be blessed with a sincere spiritual call to celibacy - a gift not everyone is given (1 Cor 7; Matt 19).

-When treated with affirmation, loving, committed, gay couples and families enjoy health, wellness, psychological adjustment (Patterson, 2000)… all the benefits heterosexual love and couplehood bestow.
-This finding is confusing for someone raised with the traditional evangelical view of same-sex attraction.
+However, when treated with affirmation, loving, committed, gay couples and families enjoy health, wellness, psychological adjustment (Patterson, 2000).
+Relationships are good, and these are no exception.
+This finding is confusing for someone raised with traditional evangelical Christian views.

-I can only compare it to this… in the New Testament, there's a story in Acts where Peter's on a roof and God drops down a sheet with images of things Peter thought were “unclean” and God essentially says, “Look at these things.
-Now, what God has cleansed, you may no longer consider unholy”.
-And for me, in that moment, the whole auditorium disappeared, and I felt strangely calm and peaceful.
+In the New Testament, there's a story in Acts where Peter's on a roof and God drops down a sheet with pictures of things Peter had been taught were “unclean”.
+God essentially says, “Do not call unholy what God has cleansed."
+And for me, in that moment, everything changed.